umbibio/mathbiolab-website/docs/people/profiles/kourosh-zarringhalam.md

 ## Selected Publications

-1. Deep learning-based cross-classifications reveal conserved spatial behaviors within tumor histological images (2020), Nature Communications
+1. The essential genome of *Plasmodium knowlesi* reveals determinants of antimalarial susceptibility (2025), Science
-2. Deep learning trained on hematoxylin and eosin tumor region of Interest predicts HER2 status and trastuzumab treatment response in HER2+ breast cancer (2021), Modern Pathology
+2. ingle cell expression and chromatin access of the *Toxoplasma gondii* lytic cycle identifies AP2XII-8 as an essential pivotal controller of a ribosome regulon (2024), Nature Communications
-3. The essential genome of Plasmodium knowlesi reveals determinants of antimalarial susceptibility (2025), Science
+3. Deep learning-based cross-classifications reveal conserved spatial behaviors within tumor histological images (2020), Nature Communications
-4. Single cell expression and chromatin access of the Toxoplasma gondii lytic cycle identifies AP2XII-8 as an essential pivotal controller of a ribosome regulon (2024), Nature Communications
+4. Deep learning trained on hematoxylin and eosin tumor region of Interest predicts HER2 status and trastuzumab treatment response in HER2+ breast cancer (2021), Modern Pathology
-5. Comparative chemical genomics in Babesia species identifies the alkaline phosphatase phoD as a novel determinant of resistance (2023), PNAS
+5. Causal Inference Engine: A platform for directional gene set enrichment analysis and inference of active transcriptional regulators (2019), Nucleic Acids Research
 6. A Bayesian Noisy Logic Model for Inference of Transcription Factor Activity from Single Cell and Bulk Transcriptomic Data (2023), NAR Genomics & Bioinformatics

 <!--